Welcome to Spring Grove Area Historical Preservation Society

 Exciting Things are Happening for 2026

-As a precursor to purchasing the 1897 Spring Grove Public School Building in Summer 2026, we are closing the office and museum at 100 Glenview Drive to prepare.
+As a precursor to purchasing the 1897 Spring Grove Public School Building in Summer 2026, we are closing the office and museum at 100 Glenview Road to prepare.
 You can reach us at 717-225-0732 or [email protected] Monday - Friday 7:30 am - 4 pm to schedule an appointment.

 America's 250th Birthday is quickly approaching!